The opposite of Unusual Euphemism

 , and often in its neighbor Vulgarity

-- Near the beginning of John Dies at the End, John calls Dave and says, "Bring the cocaine shipment to the place where we buried the Korean transvestite."
+- Near the beginning of John Dies at the End, John calls Dave and says, "Your pimp says bring the heroin shipment tonight, or he'll be forced to stick you.
+Meet him where we buried the Korean whore.
+The one without the goatee."

 That was code.
 It meant, "Come to my place as soon as you can, it's important."
 Code, you know, in case the phone was bugged.